jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_grid_cubes.md

 ### Processed

-All processable object in the database are processed.
+All processable objects in the database are processed.
 All major objects could be queried.

 ### Partially processed